cogentcore/core/xyz/README.md

     + `Lights` contain the lighting parameters for the scene -- if you don't have any lights, everything will be dark!
         + `Ambient` lights contribute generic lighting to every surface uniformly -- usually have this at a low level to represent scattered light that has bounced around everywhere.
-        + `Dir` ectional lights represent a distant light-source like the sun, with effectively parallel rays -- the position of the light determines its direction by pointing back from there to the origin -- think of it as the location of the sun.
+        + `Directional` lights represent a distant light-source like the sun, with effectively parallel rays -- the position of the light determines its direction by pointing back from there to the origin -- think of it as the location of the sun.
 Only the *normal* direction value is used so the magnitude of the values doesn't matter.
         + `Point` lights have a specific position and radiate light uniformly in all directions from that point, with both a linear and quadratic decay term.
         + `Spot` lights are the most sophisticated lights, with both a position and direction, and an angular cutoff so light only spreads out in a cone, with appropriate decay factors.